knavesec/Max/README.md

 ### Installation

 Ideally there shouldn't be much to install, but I've included a requirements.txt file just in case.
-Tested on Kali linux.
+Tested on Kali Linux & Windows 10, all functionality should work for both linux and Windows operating systems.

 `pip3 install -r requirements.txt`